Welcome

 The space will be set with a skirted table, two chairs and access to electricity.
 With the space, you receive one complimentary conference registration and up to two additional registrations at half price.
 No refunds for cancellations will be issued.

-• Exhibitors can set-up after 3 pm on Monday, 18 February.
-All booths must be completely set up by 6:30 am on Tuesday, 19 February.
+Exhibitors can set-up after 3 pm on Tuesday, 17 February.
+All spaces must be completely set up by 6:30 am on Wednesday, 18 February.

-• You may tear down your booth space after the last break concludes on Wednesday, 20 February. *Please note there will not be a coffee break on the afternoon of Wednesday, 20 February.
+You may tear down your exhibition space after the last break concludes on Thursday, 19 February. *Please note there will not be a coffee break on the afternoon of Thursday, 19 February.

 Exhibitions at IADC events will be limited to showcasing products and services that advance technology, competency or HSE.
 Exhibitions centered on recruitment or employment should not take space at IADC events.